tesfai05/miuprojobs/server/API.md

 ## Authentication API

-In JobHunt, authentication is for recruiters to access to the dashboard.
+In MiuProJobs, authentication is for recruiters to access to post jobs.
 Following are supported end-points.

 - [Register](#register-apiauthregister)
 - [Login](#login-apiauthlogin)